 After the lean-to, be sure to check out some of the other trails here.
 The Blueberry Hill trail system also consists of fairly short, multi-use sections for biking, hiking, skiing, and snowshoeing.
 Horseback riding is even permitted on some of the trails.

 If a panoramic view of Lake Champlain and mountains sounds enticing, add the Wildway Overlook to your to-do list.
 It’s inspiring enough to spend a day on the overlook soaking in the scenery, and it’s so beautiful you might forget about the brief, thigh-burning section required to get there.
 An added bonus is the interpretive signs along the trail.

 After hiking to the overlook, consider exploring the nearby Split Rock Wildway wildlife corridor, which connects Lake Champlain to the Adirondack Mountains.
-The Wildway Overlook trailhead is located in the hamlet of Whallonsburgh in the town of Essex, about a quarter of a mile south of Reynolds Road.
-It’s about 0.75 miles to the overlook.
+The Wildway Overlook trailhead is located in the hamlet of Whallonsburgh in the town of Essex, about a quarter-mile south of Reynolds Road.
+It’s about 0.75 miles to the overlook from the trailhead.

 It’s a rare thing to find a 360-degree view in the Adirondacks that’s less than a half-mile from your car, but that’s exactly what Belfry Mountain provides.
 This short, 0.3-mile trail ascends the mountain at a moderate grade along an old access road for the tower that’s on top.
 Oh yeah, did we mention there’s a fire tower on this summit?
 Not only is that a cool end to the hike, you can climb its steps for a guaranteed view.